ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 ## Conclusion

-Although polymorphic variant share a lot with simple variants, they are substancially different.
-This comes from the structural type-checking algorithm used for polymorphic variants
+Although polymorphic variant share a lot with simple variants, they are substantially different.
+This comes from the structural type-checking algorithm used for polymorphic variants.
 - Type declaration is optional
 - A type is a set of constraints over values
 - The relationship between value and type is satisfies rather than inhabits
+- Type expression designates sets of types
 - There is a subtyping relation between types

 Polymorphic variant should not be considered as an improvement over simple variants.
 In some regards, they are more flexible and lightweight, but they also have harder to read types and slightly weaker type-checking assurances.
 Choosing when to prefer polymorphic variants over simple variants is a subtle decision to make.
 It is safe to prefer simple variants as the default and go for polymorphic variant when there is a solid case for them.